kreplak-research-group/lab_website/index.md

 # Welcome to [Your Lab Name]

-Welcome to the [Your Lab Name] website!
-Our lab focuses on [brief description of your research focus].
+Welcome to the Kreplak Research Group website!
+Our lab focuses on ...

 Explore our research, publications, and team members to learn more about what we do.